UncleSocks/win-netstat-ioc-address-checker/README.md

 # Windows Netstat IOC Address Checker
-A basic IP address indicator of compromise (IOC) checker, written in Python 3, that compares the foreign address in Windows Netstat with a list of blacklisted IP addresses.
+A basic IP address indicator of compromise (IOC) checker, written in Python 3, compares the foreign address in Windows Netstat with a list of blacklisted IP addresses.

 ## Usage

-Run the "netioc.py" Python3 script on the target Windows machine.
-By default, it will use the "ioc.txt" wordlist for the blacklisted IP addresses comparison.
+Run the `netioc.py` Python3 script on the target Windows machine.

+By default, it will use the `ioc.txt` wordlist for the blacklisted IP address comparison.
 The list is from Cisco Talos Intelligence (https://www.talosintelligence.com/documents/ip-blacklist).
-To use your own wordlist, use the "-w" option and specify the location of the wordlist file.
-A "-h" option is also available for help reference.
+To use your own wordlist, use the `-w` option and specify the location of the wordlist file.
+A `-h` option is also available for help reference.

 ![image](https://github.com/UncleSocks/win-netstat-ioc-address-checker/assets/79778613/9d6550ae-c38c-4441-ab87-253c26734898)

 **Example**:
-netioc.py -w C:\Users\\$Username\Documents\\$Custom_Wordlist_File.txt
+`netioc.py -w C:\Users\\$Username\Documents\\$Custom_Wordlist_File.txt`

-The script simply run the "netstat -n" command, parses the foreign address output, cleans up any address duplicate, stores the cleaned output into a list, and compares it to the provided wordlist.
+The script simply runs the `netstat -n` command, parses the foreign address output, cleans up any address duplicate, stores the cleaned output into a list, and compares it to the provided wordlist.

 ## Output